SindreSau/SindreSau/README.md

 <br>

 <p>
-I'm a norwegian student pursuing a Bachelor's degree in IT at Oslo Metropolitan University.
-My ultimate goal is to become a full-stack software developer with a strong focus on frontend development.
-When i'm not writing code i work as a performing musician playing keyboard-instruments.
-I believe in the power of collaboration and continuous learning, and I welcome the chance to work on interesting projects.
+I'm a Norwegian student pursuing a Bachelor's degree in IT at Oslo Metropolitan University.
+My ultimate goal is to become a full-stack software developer with a strong focus on front-end development.
+When I'm not writing code I work as a performing musician playing keyboard instruments.
+I believe in the power of collaboration and continuous learning and welcome the chance to work on interesting projects.
 Visit my GitHub to see some of my work and let's connect!
 </p>